nicholcl/front-abl-classification/README.md

 Output: directory_file_retriever will begin to download the images located at the specified directory into the same folder as directory_file_retreiver.
 Of course, a specified path may be used if preferred.

-Author/Address: Nicholas E. Clark / nicholas.e.clark@ttu.edu
+Author/Address: Nicholas E. Clark / nicholas.e.clark@ttu.edu or nicholas.e.clark98@gmail.com